Aspie96/blog/content/posts/free-software.md

 In the '80s, the [GNU](https://www.gnu.org/) project, aimed at creating a free operating system, was [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/).
 Stallman then founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives.
 The FSF also maintains the [Free Software Definition](https://www.gnu.org/philosophy/free-sw.html), based on four *[essential freedoms](https://www.gnu.org/philosophy/free-sw.html#four-freedoms)*:

 - *Freedom 0*: To run the program as you wish, for any purpose.
-- *Freedom 1*: To study how the program works and change it so it does as you wishes (requires access to source code).
+- *Freedom 1*: To study how the program works and change it so it does as you wish (requires access to source code).
 - *Freedom 2*: To redistribute copies.
 - *Freedom 3*: To distribute copies of your modified versions to others (requires access to source code).